 This Slow Cooker Butternut Squash Curry is one of our favourite recipes for a reason!
 It’s quick and easy to make but tastes awesome too.
 Scroll down to the recipe.

 I often think that people who cook exotic food must be reasonably well travelled.
 There’s a big difference between someone who likes to order the odd Chinese or curry and someone who cooks pasta from scratch, or has an authentic recipe for lamb tagine.

-I may not be well travelled but I am well eaten – if that’s even a saying!
+I may not have travelled to all for corners of the earth (yet) but I have eaten dishes from a wide range of different countries and cultures.
 I’ve certainly tried my fair share of curries, some of which were more authentic than others.

 - ½ bag baby spinach

 - 1 can of low fat coconut milk

 - 1 cup red lentils

 - 2 red chillies (sliced)